Research – Eagles and Lead

 How do we test for lead?

 Testing for lead can be done two ways; blood samples and liver or bone samples.
 While the bird is still alive, blood samples can be taken and analyzed.
 Liver and bone biopsies are completed only after the bird dies.
 Test results can be expressed in parts-per-million (ppm) or micrograms per deciliter (µg/dL).
-For reference, 10 µg/dL = 0.1ppm.
+For reference, 0.1 ppm = 10 µg/dL.

 Blood lead level test results and what they mean:

-Between 0.1-0.2 ppm (10-20 µg/dL) is considered to indicate exposure to lead, would not be poisoning (i.e. lethal by itself) and may not require treatment.
+- Between 0.2-0.6 ppm (20-60 µg/dL) is considered a toxic lead level and indicates exposure to lead, but may not be lethal by itself and may or may not require treatment, based on symptoms.

 Liver biopsy results and what they mean:

-Between 1.0 ppm and 6 ppm is considered to indicate exposure to lead, but not at the potentially lethal poisoning level.
+- Between 2.0 ppm and 6 ppm is considered toxic exposure to lead.

 Exposure to lead can cause the animal to be impaired and not be able to catch prey, avoid collisions, etc. so exposure levels are still potentially lethal indirectly.